sswayney/seq-logback-appender/README.md

 Done.
 Now these new fields will be added to all your logging events.

-## Logging basic request info with your log using LogBack's MDCInsertingServletFilter
+## Logging request info using MDCWebReqInsertingFilter
+    Fields: ReqRemoteHost, ReqUserAgent, ReqURI, ReqURL, ReqQueryString, ReqMethod, ReqForwardedFor, ReqReferer, ReqToken, AppHostName
-Logback has filters to add basic request info to your MDC.
-You can have that added to your logs too.
-Much like above, but instead of extending the basic SeqLogEntry, you would just extend MDCWebReqSeqLogEntry.
+Set up is much like above, but instead of extending the basic SeqLogEntry, you would just extend MDCWebReqSeqLogEntry.
 And instead of extending SeqLogEventLayout you would extend MDCWebReqSeqLogLayout.
-But first you need to add LogBack's MDCInsertingServletFilter to your project.
+But first you need to add LogBack's MDCWebReqInsertingFilter to your project.

-1: Add MDCInsertingServletFilter to your project.
+1: Add MDCWebReqInsertingFilter to your project.
 See https://logback.qos.ch/manual/mdc.html#mis if you use a web.xml.
 If not just do the below.
 ```java
 import ch.qos.logback.classic.helpers.MDCInsertingServletFilter;
 import org.springframework.core.Ordered;